worldofmarcus/project-portfolio-5/README.md

 * signals.py - No errors reported
 * urls.py - No errors reported
 * views.py - No errors reported
-* webhook_handler.py - 2 line-too-long errors reported which I was not able to fix before sending in to assessment
+* webhook_handler.py - 2 line-too-long errors reported which I was not able to fix before sending in the project for assessment
-* webhooks.py - 1 line-too-long errors reported which I was not able to fix before sending in to assessment
+* webhooks.py - 1 line-too-long errors reported which I was not able to fix before sending in the project for assessment

 **App Home**
 * apps.py - No errors reported